AndrewHenderson/jSticky/README.md

 jSticky
 =======

 jQuery plugin to keep select DOM element(s) in view while scrolling the page.
+Features stop points and z-indexing.
+Works when being applied to a class of multiple elements simultanesouly.

 ##Using jSticky
 ```